 - Thrust block forming must be inspected by the Port FD prior to concrete placement.
 The Port FD also approves concrete mix design and inspects the thrust block following concrete placement prior to backfill.
 Thrust blocks are required per NFPA 24 at any change in direction of fire main piping. - The Port FD and Port AV/Maintenance must be notified a minimum of 24 hours before the fire main acceptance testing. - Port fire mains testing pressures and times are as follows: - Mains are tested at not less than 250 pounds per square inch (psi) for 2 hours. - The Port FD inspects the fire main, gauges, and testing process prior to the 2-hour duration.
-The test must be conducted using NFPA 24 criteria. - The fire main or hydrant to be tested must have a gauge on the hydrant or main itself.
+The test must be conducted using NFPA 24 criteria. - Calibrated pressure gauge and valve locations shall be as follows: The fire main or hydrant to be tested must have a gauge on the hydrant or main itself.
 The pump used to pressurize the hydrant or main is disconnected during the test.
-If this is not done correctly, then the test will not be accepted.

-3) Construction Water

-- Port FD water supply is required on all construction sites per the IFC.
-A clear path to the fire hydrant and other Port FD connections, etc., shall be provided. - The following outlines the use of fire hydrants during construction: - The use of fire hydrants for construction purposes requires approval from Port AV/Maintenance and Port FD.
-A certified backflow prevention device (reduced pressure backflow assembly [RPBA]) must be used and tested by Port AV/Maintenance prior to use. - The hydrant used must be fully opened or fully closed at all times to prevent undermining.
-Contractors are restricted from operating hydrant keys or valves.
+If this is not done correctly, then the test will not be accepted. - 3) Construction Water - Port FD water supply is required on all construction sites per the IFC.
+A clear path to the fire hydrant and other Port FD connections, etc., shall be provided. - The following outlines the use of fire hydrants during construction: - The use of fire hydrants for construction purposes requires approval from Port AV/Maintenance, AV F&I, and Port FD.
+A certified backflow prevention device (reduced pressure backflow assembly [RPBA]) must be used and tested by a certified tester (provides test report that is reviewed by Port AV/Maintenance and AV/F&I) preferred or Port AV/Maintenance prior to use.

-A maximum of one, 21⁄2-inch connection is allowed per hydrant for construction purposes.
+- The hydrant used must be fully opened or fully closed at all times to prevent undermining.
+Contractors are restricted from operating hydrant keys or valves. - A maximum of one, 21⁄2-inch connection is allowed per hydrant for construction purposes.